If you or a loved one underwent a painful second surgery due to defective hernia mesh, you’re not alone.

 So what do you do?
-Reach out to someone who knows what you’re going through and who knows how to help.
-Console and Associates has been helping injured people for 25 years as they work to heal and recover from injuries due to negligence.
+Reach out to someone who knows what you’re going through – and how to help.
+For more than 25 years, Console and Associates has been helping injured people as they work to heal and recover from injuries due to negligence.

 A long, painful recovery from a hernia surgery is difficult enough.
 Let us help make sure that you are in the right hands.

 Your pain could be due to a defective mesh used in your hernia repair.
 If it was, the manufacturer of that device is responsible for the pain their product caused.